ShanksCodes/MCA_Sem2/DFS/proglist.md

-convert sparse matrix into row triplet form find missing element in array peak element in array find duplicate elements in array, b:remove duplicate elements
+convert sparse matrix into row triplet form find missing element in array peak element in array malloc calloc realloc sum of array find duplicate elements in array, b:remove duplicate elements array of structure- take name ID and sal as input, and find details of employee with highest sal same but using dynamic pointer